Winsensid/fluency-website-evaluation/README.md

 Fluency Website Evaluation
 This repository contains a testing framework to evaluate the Fluency website.
 The framework includes automated checks for link functionality, page load performance, and general website information.
-It was built using Selenium and TestNG.
+It was built using Selenium and Java.

 Features
 Link Verification: Checks that all links on the website return a valid HTTP status code.